-We’re so happy to introduce our level I Speech Curriculum for High School!
+We’re so happy to offer our level I Speech Curriculum for High School!

 Post-graduation, Speech class has helped students with: